Product Description

 “In the beginning was the Word . . .”
 (John 1:1)

-If you knew that your death was would occur in the weeks or months ahead, what would you want your loved ones to remember about your life?
-If you can’t think of much, or if you wish you had better memories to record for them, Lent is the perfect time to begin to create those memories.
+If you knew that your death would occur soon, what would you want your loved ones to remember?
+If you can’t think of much, or if you wish you had better memories to record, why not begin to create those memories?
 Who do you need to contact?
-Who do you need to forgive?
-Who needs to hear that you forgive them?
-What charities should you donate to now before someone else uses your money in their own way?
+To forgive?
+What charities should you donate to now?
 Have you made a will?
+How are you leaving this world a little better?

 Thursday after Ash Wednesday